 DLR in Berlin is active in the fields of space research, planetary research, Earth observation and transport.
 Data science is relevant for all of these fields: optical sensors on spacecrafts produce enormous amounts of data at an extremely high rate.
 The same holds for sensors used for various mobility applications.
 The data produced by these sensors need to be analyzed and relevant information needs to be extracted.
 HEIBRiDS will contribute to the solution of these challenges by training young researchers.

 GFZ is the national research centre for Earth sciences in Germany.
 Research at the GFZ focuses on the geosphere within the highly complex System Earth with its further subsystems, its interacting subcycles, and its wide network of cause-and-effect chains.
-This GFZ scientists work in a close interdisciplinary collaboration with the related scientific disciplines physics, mathematics, chemistry, and biology as well as with the rock mechanics, engineering hydrology and seismology disciplines.
-The mission is to assess and understand relevant physical, chemical, and biological processes within the geosphere and to predict future developments.
-Research at the GFZ integrates methods of Earth observation with laboratory- and field-experiments, as well as with modelling approaches.
+This GFZ scientists work in a close interdisciplinary collaboration with the related scientific disciplines of physics, mathematics, chemistry, and biology, as well as with engineering science disciplines of rock mechanics, engineering hydrology and seismology.

-HZB contributes to the energy materials research and operates the international user facility BESSY.
-Data science plays an increasing role in HZB´s research portfolio, new and adaptive digital methods as well as algorithms in the fields of spectroscopy, tomography and simulations are much needed.
+HZB contributes to the energy materials research and operates the international user facility BESSY VSR.
+Data science plays an increasing role in HZB´s research portfolio, where new and adaptive digital methods as well as algorithms in the fields of spectroscopy, tomography and simulations are much needed.
 HZB is partner in two Helmholtz Future Research Themes: 1) Energy System Integration and 2) Perovskite Based Solar Energy Conversion.
-In the first, digitalization is a necessary prerequisite to design a future energy supply system based on fluctuating renewable energy sources.
-Multiscale insight is required to evaluate and predict the potential of new technologies in a systems perspective.
-Combinatorial and computational materials design are routes to contribute to the second Future Research Theme, which will strongly benefit from HEIBRiDS.
+In the first, digitalization is a necessary prerequisite to design future energy supply systems based on fluctuating renewable energy sources.
+Combinatorial and computational materials design are routes to contribute to the second Future Research Theme.

-MDC aims to understand basic biological processes that are relevant for diseases and contributes research to the areas of cardiovascular & metabolic disease, cancer research, diseases of the nervous system, and medical systems biology.
-It is committed to translating scientific knowledge into improvements in clinical practice, and has expanded its translational research activities as provileged partner of the Berlin Institute of Health (BIH), one of the three pillars of the Charité.
+MDC aims to understand basic biological processes that are relevant for diseases and curries out research in the areas of cardiovascular & metabolic diseases, cancer , diseases of the nervous system, and medical systems biology.
+It is committed to translating scientific knowledge into improvements in clinical practice.
 By integrating high-throughput technologies, mathematics, bioinformatics, molecular biology, biochemistry and engineering to derive predictive, quantitative models for biological systems, the MDC advances emerging concepts of personalized medicine.